Six key steps to implementing an operational FX program

 1. Identify goals and objectives

-A critical first step is understanding your risk management program’s goals and objectives, as well how you will define success.
-You could base success on a quantitative metric (i.e., limit EBITDA impacts from FX to $X, or reduce FX G/L by Y%), a qualitative goal (i.e., leverage a technology-driven workflow to minimize manual support required), or both.
+A critical first step is understanding your risk management program’s goals and objectives, as well as how you will define success.
+You could base success on a quantitative metric (i.e., limit EBITDA impacts from FX to $X, or reduce FX G/L by Y%), a qualitative goal (i.e., leverage a technology-driven workflow to reduce manual support required), or both.
 Make sure to communicate and align objectives across all potential stakeholders (treasury, accounting, management, tax, business units).

 2. Quantify exposure and define risk reduction targets

-Before you can take steps to reduce risk, you must have a holistic view of your existing FX footprint with an understanding of the key risk drivers.
+Before taking steps to reduce risk, you must have a holistic view of your existing FX footprint with an understanding of the key risk drivers.
 What is the magnitude and direction of currency exposures?
 Is data available with sufficient granularity to support economic and accounting decisions?
 Are there any natural offsets?
 How volatile are the currencies?
 Are there correlations that you should consider?
 You can then quantify your portfolio risk, define your risk tolerance levels and priorities, confirm that the stated objectives can be achieved, and determine where to focus risk mitigation efforts for maximum efficiency and effectiveness.

 3. Determine hedging strategy